Bargain Day

 - Bit part.
 He's seen only in the scene where the gang discovers that their equipment is missing, and

-stays behind while the others go look for Wheezer.
+stays behind while the others go looking for Wheezer.

-(2.)
-Two boys used as stand-ins for Jackie Cooper and Donald Haines in certain shots.
+- Small parts.
+These two boys were used as stand-ins for Jackie Cooper and Donald Haines in the last part of the

 the animals: